suryanarayanasamy2004/Portfolio/README.md

 # Portfolio
-created Responsive Portfolio for myself usin html ,css, javascripy
+created Responsive Portfolio for myself using html,css,javascript